-2) Being mentored
+2) Being mentored -saves time -creates opportunity -record for advancement -less lonely

--saves time

--creates opportunity

--living record for advancement

--less lonely

-Mentoring

-Culture and structure are interdependent but different
+Mentoring: key lessons

-- -Establish good practices starting Day 1 - -You are no longer just another person in the lab - -Structured feedback; make sure you respond - -They have complex lives; you are not their therapist - -Match projects with people not positions - -Hope for best; prepare for worst (you may have to fire someone)
+- -Establish good practices starting Day 1 - -You are no longer just another person in the lab (your words will likely have more impact than any other member of the lab). - -A good mentoring style that works for one successful PI, might not work for you (recognize your own strengths and weaknesses, before others). - -Match projects with people not positions - -Hope for best; prepare for worst (you may have to fire someone)